-We’re a working farm with a milking Jersey herd, as well as Jacob sheep, Oxford sandy black pigs, Saneen goats, Rhode Island red hens, chickens and donkeys to name but a few.
+We’re a working farm with a milking Jersey herd, as well as Jacob sheep, Oxford sandy and black pigs, Saneen goats, Rhode Island red hens, chickens and donkeys to name but a few.

 As a working farm, we raise all animals for use in Overends Kitchen.
 Using the best of farming practices and grass management, the farm at Airfield produces the very best in Irish meat.

 Our Jersey herd is milked once a day as part of our commitment to sustainable farming.
 Our dairy allows visitors to watch the herd being milked, understand the pasteurisation process and taste the fresh, creamy milk we use across the estate.

 How We Farm

 With just over 20 Estate acres dedicated to farm use, grass and land management are critical to food production and producing our renowned creamy Jersey milk.

 We have sheep, pigs, goats and chickens to name a few and our placid Jersey herd are some of the most beautiful animals you’ll ever see.